 When the weather finally cools off, there is one comfort food dish I have on my mind…chili!
 And not just any keto chili recipe…rich, spicy, slow simmered, thick venison chili!
 I love making this Texas chili with venison but you can use beef or even turkey…just make it!

-Slow Simmered Texas Style Venison Chili is a top ten Ranch favorite!
+This slow simmered Texas Chili recipe is a top ten Ranch favorite!
 I have secretly been craving it for weeks, but this cold weather dish does not happen in this house when the temperature outside is above 80…I’m so ready for a cold snap so I can get my chili fix again!
 I love mine loaded up with all the toppings…cheese, onion, sour cream…so freakin’ delish!

 Ok…I know that the topic of chili itself can be controversial.
-This is my (amazing) version, and I’m no purest.
-Bottom line…I don’t like beans in my chili. they aren’t low carb and they tend to upset my tummy so I leave them out.
-If you want beans, add them!
-Red kidney, pinto and black beans would all be great.
+Bottom line…I don’t like beans in my venison chili.
+They aren’t keto or low carb and they tend to upset my tummy so I leave them out.
 In Texas, we don’t do beans in the chili, beans are a separate dish all together!
-To keep it low carb and keto, stick to the original!
+To keep this Texas chili low carb and keto, I stick to the original!

+I love the flavor that beer gives to this Texas chili.
+There are a ton of great low carb beers on the market.
 If you are gluten intolerant or sensitive, be sure to use a gluten free beer.
 There are beers out there that are low carb and gluten free…Check out Omission Brewing Co.
 Ultimate Light.
-If you can’t find low carb, gluten free beer, you can also sub with beef broth or even water!
+If you can’t find low carb, gluten free beer or your don’t like the taste of beer you can substitute with beef broth or even water.

 - 3 tablespoons lard or bacon fat

 - 2 lbs ground venison or beef

 - 1/2 tablespoon cumin

 - 2 14.5 oz cans diced tomato

 - 1 12 oz bottle low carb beer and gluten free if needed!